Envirometrix/PredictiveSoilMapping/main.md

 major functions, namely:

-1. Predict all soil properties using all possible (known) combinations of inputs and harmonisation functions.
+1. Predict all soil properties using all possible (known) combinations of inputs and harmonization functions.

 2. Select the combination that leads to a prediction with the minimum variance.